 Educated in India and the United States, Gyan Prakash specializes in the history of modern India.
 His general field of research and teaching interests concerns urban modernity, the colonial genealogies of modernity, and problems of postcolonial thought and politics.
 He advises graduate students on modern South Asian history, colonialism and postcolonial theory, urban history, global history, and history of science.

 Until the dissolution of the Subaltern Studies in 2008, he was a member of its editorial collective, actively involved in the publication and other intellectual activities of this group of scholars.
 From 2003 to 2008, he served as the director of Shelby Cullom Davis Center for Historical Studies.
 Under him, the Davis Center conducted a two-year program on "Cities: Space, Society, and History" during 2003-05, and another two-year cycle on "Utopia/Dystopia: Historical Conditions of Possibility."
-He completed his directorship of the Davis Center Davis Center with a one-year program on "Fear" in 2007-08.
+He completed his five-year directorship of the Davis Center Davis Center with a one-year program on "Fear" in 2007-08.

 Gyan Prakash is the author of Bonded Histories: Genealogies of Labor Servitude in Colonial India (1990), and Another Reason: Science and the Imagination of Modern India (1999), and has co-authored a book on world history, Worlds Together, Worlds Apart (2002).
 He has also written several articles on South Asian colonial history and on the relationship between colonialism and history writing, and edited several volumes of essays, including After Colonialism: Imperial Histories and Postcolonial Displacements (1995) and The Spaces of the Modern City (2008).

 In addition to writing for scholarly journals, his reviews and essays also appear in general publications such as Times of India, Hindustan TImes, Asian Age, Hindu, India Today, Timeout Mumbai, American Scholar, and The Nation.